When will Interstate 40 East reopen in Greensboro?

 - Follow I-85 North and use the three left lanes to re-access I-40 East

-This detour is 14.2 miles long and will take 13 minutes to travel without traffic, according to Google Maps.
+This detour is around 14 miles long and will take 13 minutes to travel without traffic, according to Google Maps.

 Access to many of Greensboro’s major roads via I-40 has been halted as a result of the closure and the anticipated impact on traffic is high.